denten-books/plain-text/main.md

 processing undifferentiated, continuous sensory input.
 Rather the brain creates the illusion of continuity by seamlessly stitching discrete and incomplete snapshots of the world.

+#### 1.3.2 Philosophy of Digital

+The prevailing understanding of the distinction between digital and analog lies in the difference between discrete and continuous quantities.
+For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan2011, loc 526]."
+Much of the world is analog, Kernighan explains.
+A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
+For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
+This motion is smooth.
+Compare that with the action of a light switch.
+The light switch can be either on or off.
+A range of pressure on the switch does not correspond to any mechanical action of the lever.
+A range of pressure sufficient to flip the switch corresponds to it being on.
+"Digital systems deal with discrete values," Kernighan writes.
+The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely different gradations.

+The philosopher Nelson Goodman makes a further distinction in writing that a digital system must be more than merely "discontinuous," but also "differentiated throughout."
+By contrast, analog systems are "dense" and "undifferentiated to the extreme [@goodman1976, 159-164]."
+Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input into discrete semantic units.[^ln13-goodman] Painting, unlike music and language cannot be reduced to discrete semantic units, and would be more of an analog system under that definition.
+The language of cubist painting that gestures toward discrete atomic components that underly all visual form can be seen as an attempt to move paining from analog to a digital art form.

+[^ln13-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
+Some notational systems like writing and the decimal system are, according to Goodman, "syntactically differentiated but semantically dense."
+The key distinction for him seems to be a "limit on the length of message," by which I think he means something related to infinite divisibility.
+The decimal system as a whole can continue to approach a quantity indefinitely to an arbitrary precision, making it semantically dense, in Goodman's terms.
+A computer limits decimal precision to some limited "depth" of approximation, making it semantically discrete.
+I find this part of the argument unconvincing.

+Related to the notion of digital discreteness is the idea of copyability.
+John Haugeland follows in Goodman's outlines several further corollaries to Goodman's seminal definition:

+1. Digital media allows for "flawless copying and preservation."
+The action of the light switch can be replicated exactly, by two different people at different times.
+The pressure on the bicycle handlebars can only be
+approximated: I cannot hope to apply *exactly* the same quantity of force as someone else.
+The connection between exact duplication and medium returns us to the conversation about autographic and allographic works of art.
+Like the effect of pressure on bicycle steering, original paintings can only be approximated, not copies exactly.
+A Rembrandt is bound to the media in a way that Shakespeare's *Hamlet* is not.

+2. Digital systems are therefore media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural sense of the word.

+To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that result in "positive and reliable" procedures for reading and writing tokens [@haugeland1981, 213-225].
+Writing more than a quarter of a century later, Matthew Katz has further expanded on this conversation in specifying (a) that Goodman's notion of discreteness properly affect the format and not the medium of representation, and, (b) that the distinction between digital and analog could sometimes turn on the facts about the user of a system of representations.
+To illustrate these two corrections, Katz uses the example of an approximate measuring system that uses a supply of marbles in a large beaker.
+The unit of measurement could be something like a "number of handfuls."
+Even though marbles are a perfectly discrete medium, the system is analog because it fails to establish a digital format required for precise reproduction.
+My two handfuls will be different from yours.
+A related corollary to the distinction between medium and format of the system, is the user's ability to perceive quantities.
+Were humans endowed with a magical ability to perceive the exact number of water molecules in a beaker, previously analog systems like unmarked beakers would in effect become digital.
+Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as a digital system or representation.
+The physical, perceptual, and cognitive abilities of the entity doing the counting affects the ontological status of the system.

+The movement from medium to format, radically destabilizes Goodman's original intuitions.
+Where Kernighan and Goodman begin with physical properties of matter (divisible, or indivisible, dense, or continuous), Katz ends with format imposed on matter from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
+Furthermore, the ontological status of cake changes depending on the person doing the cutting.
+The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
+The conundrum reveals a problem in the very formulation of the
+question: What is digitality?
+The digital falls apart as an ontological category.
+Rather than a state of being, it indicates a systematic imposition of structure.

+From the instrumental point of view, to make something digital, to digitize, is to liberate representation from its medium and to allow for copying and preservation.
+Digitization, in that sense, is necessary prerequisite for culture.
+Without portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts of its origins.
+Digitality, in that sense, arises as a political property that regulates the transmission of thought as representation.

 #### 1.3.4 WYSINAWYG (What You See Is Not Always What You Get)